What Is Schema Markup, Importance in SEO and How to implement it

 • It shows the event date, location, ticket availability, and more.

-You must choose correct schema according to the content present on your website.
+It would help if you chose the correct schema according to the content present on your website.

 How to Implement Structure Data on Your Website